Dealing with Intrusive Thoughts in OCD

 2. Avoid Thought Suppression

 Therapy is an essential component of OCD treatment.
-Techniques used in counseling include:
+Techniques used in online counseling include:

 - Cognitive Restructuring: Identifying and challenging irrational beliefs about intrusive thoughts.